ProNeverFake/kios/README.md

 ### Development Log

+- *20.08.2023:*
+  1. Refactored and upgraded tactician and tree_node.
+  2. Removed ActionContext in behavior_tree lib.
+All data types are now defined in kios_utils lib.
+  3. Changed the communication between tree_node and tactician.
+Now the action phase switch is detected in tree_node and tactician should be informed with SwitchActionRequest srv.
+TreeState msg (pub sub) is discarded (turn off) for now.

 - *19.08.2023:*
-  1. Move ws_client lib to kios_communication. add thread safe udp lib relying on Poco.
+  1. Moved ws_client lib to kios_communication. add thread safe udp lib relying on Poco.
-  2. Add new enum TreeState for mios-kios state synchronization.
+  2. Added new enum TreeState for mios-kios state synchronization.
 The concept is elaborated in * [Running Process](#running-process)
-  3. Add udp socket in tree_node.
+  3. Added udp socket in tree_node.
 Add more method for tree phase switch (UNFINISHED).

 - *18.08.2023:*
-  1. Add Poco.
+  1. Added Poco.
 Add new udp receiver in mios_reader.

 - *17.08.2023:*
-  1. Add thread-safe data type.
+  1. Added thread-safe data type.

 - *16.08.2023:*
   1. BUG of velocity limit violation fixed. (flag error in tactician)
-  2. Add new CLI: turn_on and turn_off.
+  2. Added new CLI: turn_on and turn_off.
 Realized with ros2xxx.api

 - *15.08.2023:*